UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 receive and immediately review all submitted forms for completion and for preliminary approval of dates and tentative assignment of facilities.
 All requests will be reviewed and confirmed subject to space availability;

-distribute copies of submitted forms to, and confer with, Auxiliary Services, Dining Services, University Police, and other campus offices to determine factors in location assignment process; and distribute final list of all groups staying in university housing;
+distribute copies of submitted forms to, and confer with, Support Services, Dining Services, University Police, and other campus offices to determine factors in location assignment process; and distribute final list of all groups staying in university housing;

 ensure that event groups comply with the University Food Service Contract, which states that all event attendees staying in university housing facilities are required to utilize the services provided by the dining contractor, unless attendees are at an on off-campus location during the meal period;